Please join us in welcoming Anupama Mehta, MD, as a new faculty member in the Department of Surgery.

-After an extensive national search, Thomas G. Gleason, MD, has been named chief of Cardiac Surgery and co-executive director of the Heart and Vascular Center at Brigham Health, effective May 1, 2020.
+Thomas G. Gleason, MD, has joined Brigham Health as the new chief of Cardiac Surgery and co-executive director of the Heart and Vascular Center.

 Dr. Gleason has extensive clinical experience managing patients with valvular heart disease, thoracic aortic disease, hypertrophic obstructive cardiomyopathy, coronary artery disease and atrial fibrillation.
 His clinical research interests are primarily focused on the development and refinement of novel valve therapies, particularly aortic valve repair strategies, and in developing a systematic approach toward the management of aortic dissections.
 His longstanding basic science research interest has been devoted to the study of the aortopathy associated with congenital bicuspid aortic valves (BAV)—the most common phenotype seen among patients with ascending aortic aneurysmal disease.
 His multidisciplinary Thoracic Aortic Disease Research Laboratory aims to facilitate translational research of the vascular biology and biomechanics of thoracic aortic diseases.
 The laboratory maintains a robust thoracic aortic tissue bank that now houses over 1,000 distinct aortic smooth muscle cell lines and 150 aortic endothelial cell lines, many of which have been immortalized, all used as the framework for this translational human cell-based research.

-Dr. Gleason is a member of the American Society for Clinical Investigation, the American Surgical Association and the American Association for Thoracic Surgery.
+Dr. Gleason is a member of the American Society for Clinical Investigation (ASCI), the American Surgical Association (ASA) and the American Association for Thoracic Surgery (AATS).
 He was a permanent member (2014-2019) of the Bioengineering, Technology, and Surgical Sciences (BTSS) Study Section for the Center for Scientific Review at the National Institutes of Health, and he currently serves on the editorial board of Circulation.
 He serves on the National Steering Committee for the STS/ACC TVT Registry and is co-chair of the Research and Publications Committee for the TVT.
-He is a fellow of the American Heart Association, the American College of Surgeons, the American College of Cardiology and the American College of Chest Physicians.
+He is a fellow of the American Heart Association (AHA), the American College of Surgeons (ACS), the American College of Cardiology (ACC) and the American College of Chest Physicians (CHEST).

 “Dr. Gleason will be bringing a wealth of clinical, academic and research leadership to his new Brigham roles,” Gerard Doherty, MD, chair of the Department of Surgery says.
 “I am confident that he will be highly effective in building on the strong foundation we have in place within our cardiac surgery programs and in partnering with John F. Keaney, Jr., MD, chief of Cardiovascular Medicine, to provide strategic oversight of the Heart and Vascular Center.”